 Asbestos is the only known cause of mesothelioma, a rare and aggressive cancer.
 Asbestos is a fibrous mineral that was once used heavily in many industries, including several that operated throughout San Antonio.

 Most asbestos exposure occurred in the workplace.
 Asbestos materials shed tiny fibers that workers can inhale or ingest if not using adequate protective gear.
-Asbestos fibers cause cell and tissue damage in the body, which can lead to illness decades later in some people.
-Asbestos exposure can cause:
+When these fibers are inhaled, they can lodge in the mesothelial tissue, which lines the lungs and abdomen.
+Over a prolonged period, these fibers accumulate, causing irritation and inflammation.

 If you have been diagnosed with mesothelioma, a San Antonio attorney can help you recover damages for medical and other expenses.